andrewstiefel/andrewstiefel.com/_posts/2021-12-20-blog-jekyll-netlify.md

 ## What’s next

 Overall I’m pretty happy with the results of the project.
 I learned a lot along the way and ended up with a website that doesn’t look too bad and is unique to me.
-While I don’t need to make any changes in order to start writing, there are a few areas I plan to explore in the coming months:
+While I don’t need to make any changes to start writing, there are a few areas I plan to explore in the coming months:

 **Implement Tailwind CSS to replace Bulma**
-I used the [Bulma CSS Framework][15] to scaffold development of this project.
+I used the [Bulma CSS Framework][15] to scaffold the development of this project.
 Previously, I used Bootstrap for a few starter projects.
-Bulma is great, but I’ve been wanting something that is easier to customize and runs with a smaller profile.
+Bulma is great, but I’ve been wanting something easier to customize.
 Enter [Tailwind CSS][16], which is a just-in-time, atomic framework for creating CSS.
 I can build and design the website, all within HTML.
 Then, I can filter out any unused classes, resulting in a very small file.

-**Build out functionality for my digital garden**
+**Buildout functionality for my digital garden**
 I expect to write about this more in the coming months, but I’m planning to treat this blog more like [a digital garden][17].
 There are some core functionalities I want to add, like sides notes, bi-directional links, and search, to make the reading experience more rich and interconnected.

 **Rebuild the site with Gatsby, Next, or another framework**